Human Rights Division

 Additionally, this division will review hate crime and officer abuse cases — two rare offenses that require dedicated attention given their sensitive nature.

 To provide tips about human trafficking, elder abuse, hate crime, or excessive force, call the office’s hotline at (904) 255-3099 and leave a message.

 Messages left on the SAO’s Human Rights Hotline are checked and transcribed in summary daily during normal business hours.
 Summaries of each call’s content, when available, and its direction or disposition are noted.
 All calls are returned and followed up, unless no caller contact information is provided.

 Statistics of calls to the SAO Human Rights Hotline will be published on this webpage monthly.

 NOTE: The categories of “other” and “unrelated” are characterized as follows:

-Calls labeled as “other” are considered other issues, topics, or types of cases handled by the State Attorney’s Office, but are unrelated to the SAO Human Rights Division’s investigations or operations (i.e. elder abuse, human trafficking, or law enforcement complaints).
+Calls labeled as “other” are considered other issues, topics, or types of cases handled by the State Attorney’s Office, but are unrelated to the SAO Human Rights Division’s investigations or operations (i.e. elder abuse, human trafficking, or law enforcement complaints) or Fourth Circuit.
 Calls labeled as “unrelated” are issues, topics, or complaints not under or within the jurisdiction of the Office of the State Attorney.